Names | Beltane, Beltaine, Walpurgis Night, High May, Lady Day, Cetsamhain ( Counter Samhain) |

 Fertility

 The Celts crowned a May queen and a May king at Beltane.
 They symbolized the nature gods who married that night.
-The two chosen ones were the centre of the celebrations.
+The two chosen ones were the center of the celebrations.
 Often a handfasting ceremony (Celtic wedding) was also held.
 Today we can celebrate this union with our partner.
 If you have no partner yet, but would like to have someone on your side, you can use the evening to imagine and manifest your dream partner.

 May Water